brian-watkins/elmer/README.md

 nice to spy on an anonymous function.
 Suppose that you are testing a module that takes a function as an argument, and you want to expect that the function is called with a certain argument.
 You can use `Elmer.Spy.createWith` to produce a function that is nothing more than a spy, with a 'fake' implementation.
-Create a reference to this function using `Spy.call`.
+Create a reference to this function using `Spy.callable`.
 For example:

 ```
 let